10-Q 1 ghld-20230630.htm 10-Q ghld-20230630

 CAUTIONARY STATEMENT REGARDING FORWARD-LOOKING STATEMENTS

-This Quarterly Report on Form 10-Q (this “Quarterly Report”) contains forward-looking statements.
-These forward-looking statements reflect our current views with respect to, among other things, future events and our financial performance.
+Guild Holdings Company, a Delaware corporation, together with its subsidiaries, is referred to in this Quarterly Report on Form 10-Q (this “Quarterly Report”) as “Guild,” “we,” “us,” “our,” and the “Company.”
+This Quarterly Report contains forward-looking statements that reflect our current views with respect to, among other things, future events and our financial performance.
 These statements are often, but not always, made through the use of words or phrases such as “may,” “should,” “could,” “predict,” “potential,” “believe,” “will likely result,” “expect,” “continue,” “will,” “anticipate,” “seek,” “estimate,” “intend,” “plan,” “projection,” “would” and “outlook,” or the negative version of those words or other comparable words or phrases of a future or forward-looking nature.
 These forward-looking statements are not historical facts and are based on current expectations, estimates and projections about our industry, management’s beliefs and certain assumptions made by management, many of which, by their nature, are inherently uncertain and beyond our control.
 Accordingly, we caution you that any such forward-looking statements are not guarantees of future performance and are subject to risks, assumptions and uncertainties that are difficult to predict.
 Although we believe that the expectations reflected in these forward-looking statements are reasonable as of the date made, actual results may prove to be materially different from the results expressed or implied by the forward-looking statements.

-Important factors that could cause our actual results to differ materially from those indicated in these forward-looking statements include, but are not limited to, those factors described below under “Summary of Risk Factors” and in Part II, Item 1A.
-"Risk Factors” in this Quarterly Report.
+Important factors that could cause our actual results to differ materially from those indicated in these forward-looking statements include, but are not limited to, the following:

-A disruption in the secondary home loan market or our ability to sell the loans we originate may continue to have a detrimental effect on our business.
+A disruption in the secondary home loan market or our ability to sell the loans that we originate could have a detrimental effect on our business.

-Macroeconomic and U.S. residential real estate market conditions have and could further materially and adversely affect our clients, origination volume, revenue, and results of operations.
+Macroeconomic and U.S. residential real estate market conditions have and may continue to materially and adversely affect our revenue and results of operations.

-We are highly dependent on certain U.S. government-sponsored entities and government agencies, and any organizational or pricing changes in these entities, their guidelines or their current roles could materially and adversely affect us.
+Because we are highly dependent on certain U.S. government-sponsored entities and government agencies, we may be adversely impacted by any organizational or pricing changes or changes in our relationship with these entities and agencies.

 Our servicing rights are subject to termination with or without cause.

-Our existing and any future indebtedness could adversely affect our liquidity and our ability to operate our business.
+Our existing and any future indebtedness could adversely affect our ability to operate our business, our financial condition or the results of our operations.

-Acquisitions and investments have in the past, and may in the future, cause our financial results to differ from expectations and we may not be able to achieve anticipated benefits from such acquisitions or investments.
+Acquisitions and investments have in the past, and may in the future, cause our financial results to differ from our expectations or the expectations of the investment community and we may not be able to achieve anticipated benefits from such acquisitions and investments.

-Pressure from existing and new competitors may adversely affect us.
+Pressure from existing and new competitors may adversely affect our business, operating results, financial condition and prospects.

 Our failure to maintain or grow our historical referral relationships with our referral partners may materially and adversely affect us.

-Servicing advances can be subject to delays in recovery or may not be recoverable at all.
+We are required to make servicing advances that can be subject to delays in recovery or may not be recoverable in certain circumstances.

-From time to time our estimates of the fair value of certain assets prove to be inaccurate and we are required to write them down.
+A substantial portion of our assets are measured at fair value.
+From time to time our estimates of their value prove to be inaccurate and we are required to write them down.

 The success and growth of our business will depend upon our ability to adapt to and implement technological changes and to develop and market attractive products and services.

-Our business may be materially and adversely affected by a cybersecurity breach or other vulnerability involving our computer systems or those of certain of our third-party service providers.
+Our business could be materially and adversely affected by a cybersecurity breach or other vulnerability involving our computer systems or those of certain third-party service providers.

-We are subject to certain operational risks, including employee or customer fraud, the obligation to repurchase sold loans in the event of a documentation error, and data processing system failures and errors.
+We are subject to certain operational risks, including, but not limited to, employee or customer fraud, the obligation to repurchase sold loans in the event of a documentation error, and data processing system failures and errors.

-We are periodically required to repurchase mortgage loans, or indemnify purchasers of our mortgage loans, including if these loans fail to meet certain criteria or characteristics.
+We are periodically required to repurchase mortgage loans that we have sold or indemnify purchasers of our mortgage loans.

 Seasonality may cause fluctuations in our financial results.